polleverywhere/phantom-cluster-webfonts/README.md

-If you want to use a custom communication mechanism, or do not wish to use a FIFO queue, you can use the bare-bones engines, represented with `PhantomClusterServer` and `PhantomClusterClient`.
+If you want to use a custom communication mechanism, or do not wish to use a FIFO queue, you can use the bare-bones engines, represented with `PhantomClusterServer` and `PhantomClusterWorker`.
 In this mode, the server spins up workers, and workers coordinate access to the phantomjs process, but that's it.
-It's up to you to figure out how and when to get the server to send requests to clients.
+It's up to you to figure out how and when to get the server to send requests to workers.

 Spin up new instances of these classes via `create()`, i.e.: